trampgeek/moodle-qtype_coderunner/Readme.md

  by the student code followed by a main function that executes the tests one by one.

- The manner in which a C program is executed is not part of the question type definition: it is defined by the particular sandbox to which the execution is passed.
-The Jobe sandbox uses the gcc compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
+ The manner in which a C (or any other) program is executed is not part of the question type definition: it is defined by the particular sandbox to which the execution is passed.
+The Jobe sandbox uses the `gcc` compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.

  1. **python3\_w\_input**.
-A variant of the *python3* question in which the *input* function is redefined at the start of the program so that the standard input characters that it consumes are echoed to standard output as they are when typed on the keyboard during interactive testing.
+A variant of the *python3* question in which the `input` function is redefined at the start of the program so that the standard input characters that it consumes are echoed to standard output as they are when typed on the keyboard during interactive testing.
 A slight downside of this question type compared to the *python3* type is that the student code